 And maybe you have expressed these feelings to other women and they gave you the “it’ll pass” talk.
 I know this is meant to be encouraging by giving you hope that sicknesses aren’t forever.
 But for me, this was not helpful.
-To me it said, “You need to tough this out.
+When I hear “This is not forever” what I really hear is, “You need to tough this out.
 It shouldn’t last to much longer.”
-That’s not what I needed to hear.
-I needed someone to give me a hug, telling me they understood how difficult that season was.
-I needed to know that I wasn’t the only one depressed by lack of social interaction with grown ups.
-I needed to know I wasn’t alone.
+That’s not what I need.
+I need someone to give me a hug, telling me they understand how difficult this season was.
+I need to know that I’m not the only one depressed by lack of social interaction with grown ups.
+I need to know I’m not alone.

 Maybe you are there now.
 Maybe it’s been a good week or more since you’ve put make-up on much less left the house.
 If that’s true mama, then please hear this: It’s okay.

 It’s okay to feel exhausted and like you’ve nothing left to give.
 You’ve been giving and giving with no time to recharge your own batteries.
 You’re spent.

 It’s okay to feel like you want to pull your hair out if you have to watch one more episode of paw patrol because God gave you a brain that needs stimulation and you haven’t had much.